Valuation Guide

 Questions to ask every provider about audit defensibility:

-Dimension 5: Fit for Your Stage and Complexity
+Dimension 5: Which Provider Fits Your Stage and Complexity?

-Not every provider can handle every situation.
-Stage and complexity fit is a real dimension in the 409A valuation providers comparison, and mismatches are common in both directions: over-engineered for a seed company that does not need it, or under-resourced for a late-stage company that does.
+Not every provider can handle every situation, and mismatches are common in both directions: over-engineered for a seed company that does not need it, or under-resourced for a late-stage company that does.
+Stage and complexity fit is a real dimension, and getting it wrong in either direction wastes money or creates gaps in your defensibility.

 The complexity factors that genuinely increase valuation difficulty — and therefore justify a more experienced provider — are: